janarosmonaliev/tinydesk_legacy/README.md

 Introductory information for getting started is located at [CONTRIBUTING.md](CONTRIBUTING.md)

+## About Our Team:

+### Team: KGB (Kuhn the General Boss)

+Project Manager: Yejin Shin - yejin.shin@stonybrook.edu
+Lead Programmer: Zhanarbek Osmonaliev - zhanarbek.osmonaliev@stonybrook.edu
+Product Owner: Hasung Jun - hasung.jun@stonybrook.edu
+Designer: Fabio Calero - fabio.calero@stonybrook.edu

+## Tentative Target User:

+An individual user who wants to organize or customize own Homepage.
+A company or organization that wants to share the Homepage to increase the efficiency of a work.

 ## Problem Statement:

 Safari and Chrome have very limited options for managing and organizing bookmarks.
 When a user adds bookmarks, they usually appear unorganized and spread without any meaningful layout.
 We propose a web application that will serve as a replacement for Safari and Chrome homepages and will allow the user to “pretty up” their startup page and organize their bookmarks, make to-do lists, add customizable widgets, and take notes all in one place.